 Mixing positive and negative images in a single advertisement is not limited to social marketing, however.
 "Before and after" ads for cosmetic and skin care products routinely use both positive and negative images in a single advertisement.
-Likewise, visually supported "happy outcome of use/sad outcome of nonuse" ads are routinely employed in product categories as diverse as motor oil and insurance ( Chowdhury, Olsen, & Pracejus, 2008).
+Likewise, visually supported "happy outcome of use/sad outcome of nonuse" ads are routinely employed in product categories as diverse as motor oil and insurance (Chowdhury, Olsen, & Pracejus, 2008).
 In each of these examples, the readers of the advertisements and news articles are concurrently exposed to multiple images.
 Essentially, they are simultaneously exposed to multiple stimuli capable of eliciting an affective response.
 A growing body of literature also demonstrates the ability of pictures to convey emotional meaning and evoke an emotional response (e.g., Bradley, Greenwald, Petty, & Lang, 1992; Powell, Boomgaarden, De Swert, & de Vreese, 2015).
-This research conceptualizes emotional response as a multidimensional construct (Proels & Dewitte, 2006)-namely, Appeal, are measure or positive or megative reactions engagement is asea to determine the level of involvement and stimulation.
+This research conceptualizes emotional response as a multidimensional construct (Poels & Dewitte, 2006)-namely, Appeal, Engagement, and Empowerment (AEE; Morris, Choi, & Ju, 2016).
+Appeal is the measure of positive or negative reaction.
+Engagement is used to determine the level of involvement and stimulation.
 Empowerment is the feeling of control: in control or not in control after exposure to the stimulus.
 This three-factor theory of emotions is evident in multiple studies that have classified the emotions based on AEE (e.g., Bellman, 2007; Morris, 1995; Morris, Woo, Geason, & Kim, 2002).
 Especially, the AEE measure has been extensively employed and studied in consumer psychology and advertising research as a concrete theoretical framework of emotional response that measures advertising effectiveness (e.g., Morris, Woo, & Cho, 2003; Morris et al., 2009).

 Although it is not uncommon to see a communication stimulus (e.g., an advertisement) that employs more than one picture, limited research has been conducted to examine how the emotional responses generated by pairs of images are integrated into an overall affective response.
 The advertising literature and communication literature have investigated the impact of visuals in mass communication but have not examined how multiple images of differing valence might be integrated.
 The psychology literature has more extensively looked at affect integration, yet it has not explicitly investigated the simultaneous presentation that occurs in communication messages.
-For example, @ Chowdhury et al. (2008) explored different mechanisms that described people's reactions toward multiple images of the same valence versus different valence.
+For example, Chowdhury et al. (2008) explored different mechanisms that described people's reactions toward multiple images of the same valence versus different valence.
 While such empirical evidence underscores the importance of processing multiple images, some questions remain unanswered and offer room for further research.
 For example, how do images of different valence influence other emotional dimensions, such as Dominance (Empowerment)?
-How does an individual's visual attention to images of mixed
+How does an individual's visual attention to images of mixed valence influence emotional response?
+How does such emotional response and visual attention influence recall and memory?

 Utilizing eye-tracking technology, the purpose of the current research is to understand individuals' visual attention, emotional response, and recall to mixed valence images.
-Eye tracking permits a direct measurement of visual gaze and fixation, and thus of visual attention, in nearly real time ( Wadlinger & Isaacowitz, 2006).
+Eye tracking permits a direct measurement of visual gaze and fixation, and thus of visual attention, in nearly real time (Wadlinger & Isaacowitz, 2006).
 After collecting the eye-gaze data, this study measures the emotional response to images of opposite valence and further examines the attention-emotion effects.
 In addition, the study postulates that visual attention and emotional response are important predictors of recall.